pirxpilot/grunt-mincer/README.md

 List of directories that are added to [mincer] load path.
 If you have only one directory it can be specified as a single string.

+#### engines ```object```

+Object with configuration options for each mincer engine.

 #### configure ```function(mincer)```

-Optional configure function that is called before before `compile` phase: allows for configuring options for various mincer engines.
+Optional configure function that is called before before `compile` phase: allows for direct access to mincer object.

 ### Config Examples